GDSR - Applying, guidelines and resources

 Did the Financial Details Template change in 2025?

-As a result, in 2025 we introduced a mandatory Financial Details Template.
-This template is designed to collect all the necessary information our financial assessors need in order to verify your claim and assess eligible expenditure, and ultimately streamline the assessment process.
+The Financial Details Template is designed to collect all the necessary information our financial assessors need in order to verify your claim and assess eligible expenditure, and ultimately streamline the assessment process.

-On the Financial Details Template’s ‘expense summary’-tab, can we list a total amount per software or does each transaction need to be listed in a separate line?
+On the Financial Details Template’s ‘eligible expense calculation’ tab, can we list a total amount per software or does each transaction need to be listed in a separate line?

 We ask that you include a single line for each transaction, so that our financial assessors can confirm consistency with the data exported from your accounting system, and to break down those costs by transaction if needed.
 This means that a monthly subscription for a software-as-a-service would likely feature 12 individual lines for each monthly transaction.